halfmoonui/halfmoon/CONTRIBUTING.md

 Before getting to the issues and pull requests, it is important to understand what the framework is trying to do.

-Halfmoon's stated goal is really simple - create a customizable frontend framework, with a built-in dark mode, that is brilliant for building dashboards and tools.
+Halfmoon's stated goal is really simple - create a customizable frontend framework, with a built-in dark mode, that is great for building dashboards and tools.
 However, our other goals are more implicit:

 - Everything has to be **super functional and snappy**.
 Ideally, that means no performance issues and just consistently good execution.
-- Everything has to **look good** as well, and have a **single consistent style**.
+- Everything has to **look good** as well, and have a **single, consistent style**.

-The most important thing here is building a **really good (looking) framework that works very well**, and that should always be the top priority.
+The most important thing here is building a **really good (looking) framework that also works very well**, and that should always be the top priority.

 ## Issues

 Please keep the following things in mind when raising issues:

 - Feature requests are welcome.
 However, please make sure that the feature you are requesting falls under the scope of the project.
 -  **Do not** post personal support questions as issues.
-For those, use this [tag in Stack Overflow](https://stackoverflow.com/questions/tagged/halfmoon).
+For those, use this [tag on Stack Overflow](https://stackoverflow.com/questions/tagged/halfmoon).
 - When raising an issue, please be as thorough as possible.
 For possible bugs, reproducible code is always a great sign.

 ## Pull requests